Type to search

 However, there are a lot more factors that come into play when choosing the best microphone for vocals, so it’s best to check out the guide we have created just for this application.
 There are also headset mics for easy use.

-Which recording microphone is best for recording audio?
+Which recording microphone is best for recording music?

 The best recording microphone is one that can record any type of audio – may this be vocals or instruments – while still producing a very clean sound.
 While there are plenty of factors that will contribute to being dubbed as the best recording mic, plenty of professionals and amateurs claim that the Shure MV7 is the best mic to record audio.
 Aside from being a USB mic and XLR mic rolled into one, this dynamic mic has a variety of polar patterns to choose from, which can come in handy for multiple applications.